 Ready to find out how to source that information?

 So you don’t end up with egg on YOUR face?
 The lesson below has step by step questions and examples to help guide you on how to create your own pre-work surveys.
 Profile your clients.
 Get the intelligence.
-Then use it to create a learning experience that blows them out of the water.
+Then use it when creating a product or a learning experience that blows them out of the water.

 The lesson is available here.